joeriBouwman25/Foodscanner/README.md

-# 🍒 Foodscanner
+# 🍒Foodscanner

-Foodscanner is an web-app wich allows you to scan products to gain information about you personalized diet.
+🍒Foodscanner is an web-app wich allows you to scan products to gain information about you personalized diet.

 ## Requirements
-Foodscanner is an client side application that works with HTML CSS and JavaScript.
+🍒Foodscanner is an client side application that works with HTML CSS and JavaScript.
 The application implements the openFoodFacts API.
 For further information about this API you can check the following link: [https://world.openfoodfacts.org/data/](https://world.openfoodfacts.org/data)

 ### Libraries
 This project uses the following libraries: